CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-send-json.md

 The notation for the email addresses in the "from", "to" and "cc" fields is much more flexible than for the "envelope" and "recipient" fields.
 You can include display names or use angle brackets, and for the "to" and "cc" fields you can also use comma separated lists.
+How the adresses show up to the recipients is explained in the article on [multiple recipients](./rest-send-multiple-recipients).

-Note that the address set in these "from", "to" and "cc" fields just decide what addresses are included in the MIME data, and do not have to be identical to the addresses used in the "envelope" and "recipient" fields (although it
+Note that the address
+set in these "from", "to" and "cc" fields just decide what addresses are included in the MIME data, and do not have to be identical to the addresses used in the "envelope" and "recipient" fields (although it